-Based on the above, and as a result of the review of the HACCP plan, E. coli O157:H7 and Non O157 STECs are considered not to be a hazard that is reasonably likely to occur in beef meat produced at ANZCO Foods Eltham ME43.
+Based on the above, and as a result of the review of the HACCP plan, E. coli O157:H7 and Non O157 STECs are considered NOT to be a hazard that is reasonably likely to occur in beef meat produced at Canterbury (ME78)

-In addition all the agreed testing has been carried out for Salmonella and this has never been detected on beef tested at ME43.
+In addition, all the agreed testing has been carried out for Salmonella and this has never been detected on beef tested at ME78.

-- The removal of contamination is carried out on the Detain and once removed, a government meat inspector checks and passes the carcases. - While the review of our HACCP plan has shown E.coli 0157:H7 and Non O157 STEC are not a hazard that is reasonably likely to occur in beef meat from ANZCO Foods Eltham Ltd (ME43), we have in place numerous interventions and controls to minimise the occurrence of contamination of carcasses and these include. - All cattle are washed with potable water prior to slaughter.
+- 2 The removal of contamination is carried out on the Detain stand and, once removed, a government meat inspector rechecks and passes the carcases prior to release for boning and cutting. - While the review of our HACCP plan has shown E.coli O157:H7 and Non O157 STEC are not a hazard that is reasonably likely to occur in beef meat from Canterbury (ME78) we have in place numerous interventions and controls to minimise the occurrence of contamination of carcasses and these include. - All cattle are washed with potable water prior to slaughter.
 All of these cattle are accompanied by an Animal Status Declaration signed by the person in charge of the cattle on the farm.
-All cattle slaughtered at ANZCO Foods Eltham Ltd (ME43) are grass feed. - Sterilization of equipment in 82°C water between each carcass prior to inspection. - An approved SSOP programme that is based on Good hygienic practices that meets all requirements of the MPI. - Good Hygienic Practice (GHP) that monitors opening cuts in regards to the transfer of contamination from Hide.
-GHP is monitored by trained supervisory staff on a run by run basis. - All oesophagus are clipped to ensure no gut content contamination. - Plastic bags are applied and sealed on all bungs to prevent spillage. - A CCP that monitors the removal of any defects noted at meat inspection.
+All cattle slaughtered at Canterbury (ME78) are grass feed. - Sterilization of equipment in 82°C water between each carcass prior to inspection. - An approved SSOP programme that is based on Good hygienic practices that meets all requirements of the MPI. - Good Hygienic Practice (GHP) that monitors opening cuts in regards to the transfer of contamination from Hide.
+GHP is monitored by trained supervisory staff on a run by run basis. - All oesophagus are clipped to ensure no gut content contamination. - Plastic bags are applied and sealed on all bungs to prevent spillage. - A CCP that monitors the removal of any defects noted at meat inspection. - A ZFT programme that monitors the effectiveness of the process.
+The programme meets the requirements of the FSIS "US Pathogen Reduction/ HACCP Final Rule"